-c.
-Justification sheets for National programs or activities such as Inspection of Completed Works, Scheduling Reservoir Activities, and Project Condition Surveys will be prepared by HQUSACE.
-See Error!
-Reference source not found. for a list of all of the National program J-sheets and a list of the HQ and MSC proponents.
+e.
+Justification sheets for National Programs or activities such as Inspection of Completed Works, Scheduling Reservoir Activities, and Project Condition Surveys will be prepared by HQUSACE.
+The HQUSACE O&M Account Manager will coordinate with the Business Line Managers and prepare the National Programs J-Sheets.
+If the proponent is an MSC, that MSC will prepare the J-Sheet.
+See Table D-7-1 for a list of all of the National program J-sheets and a list of the HQ and MSC proponents.